doantai95/hapyak-embed-api/README.md

 **playerType**

-Tells HapYak what sort of **player** was passed in.
-Valid values are "videojs", "youtube", "vimeo", "html5", "jplayer"
+Tells HapYak what sort of _player_ was passed in.
+Valid values are "videojs", "youtube", "vimeo", "html5", "jplayer".

 **width (optional)**